What is Better - PCP or HP Car Finance?

 You can sell your car before the end of your loan agreement as long as you continue your payments

-Hopefully this blog has outlined the options that are available to you and will help you in making the decision on what's right for you.
+Hopefully, this blog has outlined the options that are available to you, and will help you in making the decision on what's right for you.

 Editorial Disclaimer: This content is for entertainment purposes only.
 Opinions expressed here are the author’s alone, and not those of any bank, credit card issuer, or any other company.
 This article has not been reviewed, approved, or otherwise endorsed by any of these organisations.
 NB: The information on this page does not constitute financial advice, please do your own research to ensure that the product/service is right for your individual circumstances.